 Despite this those that take the time to learn Interchange well, run it consistently and capitalise on good spawns will be handsomely rewarded.
 While this is more difficult as a Scav due to later raid spawns you can still capitalise on leftovers from fights and some of the second tier store areas with some luck that makes it still one of the best map for Scav runs.

 Key Interchange Loot & Scav runs

-- Low Risk PMC or Scav Runs: Like Shoreline Interchange has a high concentration of hidden stashes/caches that often go unlooted and make it a viable best Scav map.
+- Low Risk PMC or Scav Runs: Like Shoreline, Interchange has a high concentration of hidden stashes/caches that often go unlooted and make it a viable best Scav map.
 What is particularly great for Interchange though is that these are scattered around the edge of the map and thus rarely contested by most players that venture into Interchange itself.
-While the chances of running into players goes up during the early wipe stages as they attempt to do the same loot run there are ample spawns close to 3 or 4 that you can quickly grab before moving to your extract.
+While the chances of running into players goes up during the early stages as they attempt to do the same Tarkov loot runs there are ample spawns close to 3 or 4 that you can quickly grab before moving to your extract.
 This run also involves few Scav opponents outside of Scav lands as a transition zone so AI combat is limited and just enough to top off the run with some extra killed Scav loot.
 Where you spawn as a Scav without a decent backpack some exploration of leftovers beforehand might be required but should be weighed up against the items you spawn with.
 As a reference point the Tarkov Interchange map wiki page and Piranha’s useful guide are great resources:

 - Medium Risk PMC or Scav Runs: If you already have some gear and are looking to multiply it then hitting the core stores of Interchange is the way to go.
 When pairing this with something like a M1 armoured rig to take the no backpack extract can be particularly effective.
 Unfortunately this means that the viability of this option as a Scav goes out the window as the highest tier loot spot is long gone by the time you’ll spawn in (but read on to find out what I recommend for Scav runs on Interchange).
 Similar to the Shoreline runs this means for PMC loot runs you’ll want to leverage your strong Interchange spawns that are close to the main store area allowing you to be the first to the tech stores of Texho, Rasmussen and Techlight that can spawn the elusive graphics cards, Tetriz portable game and other mid tier items before extracting quickly.
 For the times you don’t get a strong spawn or are playing as a Scav the vast amount of loot in OLI often means that some gets missed.
 The high concentration of early quest and hideout items in addition to fuel and water filters can quickly turn into hundreds of thousands of Roubles if secured.
 If you have no luck here then running to Killa spawn areas and the second floor areas around the escalators can be a good place to grab leftovers from fights but beware of player Scavs that regularly visit here attempting to do the same thing.
 Using VoX_E as a reference once again he has produced a fantastic video showcasing many elements discussed above:

 1 – Reserve

-The holy grail of loot in Escape From Tarkov is the army themed Reserve and is simply packed with loot.
-With attractive spawns for medical items, folders of intelligence, paracords, weapons, tank items, grenades and a wealth of attachments Reserve is a gold mine waiting to be farmed.
+The holy grail and best map for loot in Tarkov is the army themed Reserve and is simply packed with loot.
+With attractive spawns for medical items, folder with intelligence, paracords, weapons, tank items, grenades and a wealth of attachments Reserve is a gold mine waiting to be farmed.
 There is also the opportunity for two Marked Rooms that have some of the best loot in Escape From Tarkov with close spawns near both of them that can be maximised when you get them as a PMC.
 If that wasn’t enough the potential to spawn Raiders and the Scav boss Glukhar that comes with up to 6 decked out Raiders to fight and loot.

 The trade off though is that Reserve is deadly on extracts that can make it difficult but rewarding to take out your hard fought loot, it is no secret this is the best loot map in Tarkov.
 With a few adjustments though and leveraging your Scav when available due to the easier extracts you can start turning a consistent profit on Reserve and slowly make your way up the loot tree.
 With some practice it can quickly become the best place to Scav run in Tarkov and why it is one you’ll consistently see player Scavs on as they find it the best Tarkov map to make money.